CTSRD-CHERI/cheri-exercises/src/exercises/buffer-overflow-stack/README.md

 # Exercise an inter-stack-object buffer overflow

-This exercise demonstrates an inter-object buffer overflow on baseline and CHERI-enabled architectures, and asks you to characterize and fix the bug detected by CHERI bounds enforcement.
+This exercise uses two stack allocations to demonstrate an inter-object buffer overflow on baseline and CHERI-enabled architectures, and asks you to characterize and fix the bug detected by CHERI bounds enforcement.
 It also asks you to use GDB for debugging purposes.

 By contrast to [the globals-based example](../buffer-overflow-global), this example uses two *stack* objects to demonstrate the overflow.
 We will be able